 What do Lyssna users say?

 Lyssna receives mixed reviews on popular review sites.
-While Sharon R. appreciates how easy it is to use Lyssna for testing Figma prototypes and adding various test sections, several reviewers note the lack of audio and video capabilities during prototype testing, which limits your ability to capture users' thought processes in-the-moment.
+While Sharon R. appreciates how easy it is to use Lyssna for testing Figma prototypes and adding various test sections, other users express a need for deeper analytics or customizable reporting options.

 Pricing